Alerts

 - Search and filtering — Filter by

-type,subtype,severity,status, site, device, and pagination.
-Workspace visibility settings further narrow what appears in the Dashboard after configuration is saved. - Destinations — Alert lifecycle events can flow to webhooks, email, SMS, and Kafka.
-Visibility settings gate fanout; see Alert configuration and Destinations.
+type,subtype,severity,status, site, and device.
+Workspace visibility settings further narrow the Dashboard after configuration is saved. - Destinations — Alert lifecycle events can flow to webhooks, email, SMS, and Kafka.
+Visibility settings gate fanout.

 Next steps#

-- Alert configuration — Enable visibility controls and tune severity and OEM filters.
+- Configure workspace visibility under Settings → Alerts to tune severity and OEM filters.

-- Sites and Devices — See how alerts relate to core platform resources.
+- Connect Sites and Devices to see how alerts relate to core platform resources.

 ALERT_CREATEDand related events to external systems.